 The house is one of the more popular tourist spots, and it’s definitely a place that everyone should see at least once!
 However, it’s known to get quite busy and crowded.

-Inside the museum, you’ll be told the story of Anne Frank and other Jews like her.
+Inside the museum, you’ll be told the story of Anne Frank and Amsterdam under Nazi Occupation.
 The way their lives were during those times, and what exactly happened in that attic.
-It can be quite an emotional activity, and it is definitely an educational trip!
+It can be quite an emotional activity, and it is definitely an educational trip.

 - Why it’s awesome: View Amsterdam from 40m high!